ronituohino/me/README.md

 ## TODO

-- Add tab styles to buttons
+- Finish remaining tab styles to buttons
+- Use Slideshow with arrow keys

 ## Development